eslint/eslint/docs/rules/no-lone-blocks.md

 # Disallow Unnecessary Nested Blocks (no-lone-blocks)

-In JavaScript, standalone code blocks delimited by curly braces do not create a new scope and have have no use.
+In JavaScript, standalone code blocks delimited by curly braces do not create a new scope and have no use.
 For example, these curly braces do nothing to `foo`:

 ```js
 {